Water soluble oil paint, oil paint, acrylic, 23 karat gold leaf, glitter, enamel paint marker.

-I want, need, love, loathe and fear people.
+I want, need, love, loathe, like and fear people.
 These are the axes upon which my work turns.

-Above is the best condensation in words of the content of my work that I presently can think of.
+Above is the best condensation in words of my work's aim that I can presently think of.

 Why do I make art?
 Not because I'm good at it.
 Not because I think I'm good at it.
 But because it simply must be.
-Because it is a manifestation of our being here.
-Because, fraught with meaning, it nourishes us and validates that zone of interaction with the world and our inner life: intersubjectivity.
+Because it is a manifestation of my being here.

-I distinguish that motivation from what I want as an artist, which is the usual: recognition and confirmation.
-And, as an army marches on its stomach, money fuels the project.
-It is a means to the end, not the end.
+I distinguish those motivations from what I want as an artist, which is the usual: recognition and confirmation, a celebration of the entire, vain project.

 ©2015 Steve Veatch all contents of this site.
 Sale prices do not include shipping and handling.